hirakjsarma/hirakjsarma/README.md

 ## 🌱 Background
 - 10+ years in visual storytelling, direction & post-production
-- Mentored 1000+ creators as Nikon India's Visual Storytelling Expert
+- Mentored 1000+ creators as Nikon's Visual Storytelling Expert
 - Now blending creativity with code — one project at a time

 ---